logo

 Mission Statement

-Addiction is not a choice, it is a chronic brain condition, just like other chronic health conditions, such as hypertension, diabetes, heart disease and asthma.
-Each of these health conditions require monitoring and adjustments in therapies, which may include medications, counseling, lifestyle and environmental management.
-A comparison of setback rates in chronic conditions are opioid use disorder (SUD) 40-60%, hypertension 50-70%, and asthma 50-70%.
-Addiction is not a “moral failing”.
-Neuroplasticity in the brain are changes that occur with addiction.
-A more severe change occurs in addiction.
-Neuroplasticity enables the brain to reset, and rewire circuits with adequate treatments, including medication assisted therapies, psychotherapies, and environmental control strategies are utilized, leading to a curative brain state.
+Substance use disorder is not a choice; it is a chronic disease condition, just like other chronic disease conditions, such as hypertension, diabetes, heart disease, and asthma.
+Each of these health conditions requires monitoring and adjustments in therapies, which may include medications, counseling, lifestyle, and environmental management.
+A comparison of setback rates in chronic conditions include substance use disorders 40-60%, hypertension 50-70%, and asthma 50-70%.
+Substance use disorder is not a “moral failing”.

 Areas of Specialization

-• Addiction treatment
+• Opioid use disorder treatment

 • Anxiety

-referrals.
+*Addiction conditions that require partial or full in-patient care will receive appropriate referrals.
 Most successful addiction treatment and recovery plans can be achieved outpatient.

-*Uncontrolled severe mental illness will receive appropriate referrals
+*Uncontrolled severe mental illness will receive appropriate referrals.

-Dr. Gina Hardage-Athetis & Drew with Andrew’s & Elizabeth’s Childhood Photo New Project 100 1
+Dr. Gina Hardage-Athetis & Drew with Andrew’s & Elizabeth’s Childhood Photo

 Drew, husband of Dr. Gina Hardage-Athetis, and father of Elizabeth and Andrew.
 He is the “glue” that held our family together following Andrew’s passing.
 Drew has been completely supportive of mine and Elizabeth’s efforts for a purposeful life following Andrew’s passing.
 Our family’s much loved husband and father.

-Elizabeth, sister and best friend of Andrew New Project 100 1
+Elizabeth, sister and best friend of Andrew

 “Whether we’re overcoming adversity, trauma, or anxiety, surviving, and dealing with stress, having a sense of purpose, and perspective in our lives, allows us to develop understanding, and move forward.
 Without purpose, meaning, and perspective, it is easy to lose hope, become numb, become overwhelmed by our emotions or circumstances.
 We feel reduced, less capable, and lost in the face of struggle.”